andikleen/perf-gcov/README.md

 afdo-* will automatically enable -fauto-profile when profile is available from the training run.
 This requires building with LTO, using -g to enable debugging, and enabling optimization.
 It assumes that the output name of the linking is the same as the final binary name.

+## Output differences vs autofdo

+- gcov.py only output ranges that are covered by profile data, not the whole functions.
+- Uses a variable stride to probe the inline stacks.
+The default is every 4 bytes in the branch ranges, but can be larger for large programs.
+This could miss inlines that generate very little code (can be overriden with --dense)
+- gcov.py may output counts for some extra lines around the function starts/ends.
+- inline order can be different, even run-to-run, due to python dict randomization.

 ## Credits